-In the hospital, we specialize in anesthetic management for patients undergoing oral and maxillofacial surgery and for patients with special needs and/or with specific fear of dental treatment, providing sedation, monitored anesthesia care, and ambulatory general anesthesia to dental patients.
-We are also specialists in orofacial pain clinic for patients with orofacial pain, including neuropathic pain, myofascial pain, psychogenic pain, and persistent odontogenic pain.
+In the hospital, we specialize in anesthetic management for patients undergoing oral and maxillofacial surgery and for patients with special needs and/or with specific fear of dental treatment, providing sedation, monitored anesthesia care, and general anesthesia.
+We are also specialists in orofacial pain clinic, including neuropathic pain, myofascial pain, psychogenic pain, and persistent odontogenic pain.
 Highly advanced/specialized medical treatments are the following.

-- Ambulatory general anesthesia and deep sedation for dental outpatients with special needs
+- Ambulatory general anesthesia and sedation for dental outpatients with special needs

 - Pain clinic for patients with orofacial pain using cognitive behavioral therapy

-- Intravenous sedation using a brain wave-guided target-controlled infusion
+- Intravenous sedation using electroencephalogram guided target-controlled infusion

 - Challenge test for allergy (anaphylaxis) to dental local anesthetics